GitauHarrison/notes_on_general_topics/03_working_with_virtual_envs_in_flask.md

 ### 3.2 Migrate an existing app to Poetry + pyenv

-This is the pattern you’re adopting in your BLC Flask apps.
+This is the pattern you’re adopting in your Flask apps.

 1. **Ensure the app currently works** (same as step 1 above).